-As a scout, I sat through a ton of fire safety seminars but never once thought to get the actual badge.
-I’m kicking right now for not starting a Fire Safety blue card back then, haha.
-However, you’re not gonna be making the same mistake because, in this guide, I’ll be walking you through each of the requirements so you can earn your own Fire Safety merit badge!
+As a Scout, I sat through (and taught!) a ton of fire safety seminars but never once thought to get the actual badge.
+I’m kicking myself right now for not starting a Fire Safety blue card back then!
+However, you’re not gonna be making the same mistake because, in this guide, I’ll be walking you through each of the requirements so you can earn your own Fire Safety merit badge.

 First, closely read through each of the requirements below so you know what you’ll be learning, as well as what you’ll need to do.
 Thoroughly understanding your instructions, beforehand, is an important key to succeeding on your first try!
 After you know exactly what you’re expected to complete for each requirement, follow along closely.
 Now, let’s dive into it!

 What Are The Fire Safety Merit Badge Requirements?